RSalman/TutorBackend/README.md

 ### Development Steps
 * Create feature branches off of staging: `git checkout -b feature-branch-name origin/staging`
 * Git pull and rebase your feature branch onto staging regularly to ensure freshness: `git rebase staging`
-* **IMPORTANT: When submitting a pull request to *staging*, always squash and merge.
-When submitting to master, always rebase! **
 * Always git pull and rebase onto staging prior to submitting a pull request.
+* IMPORTANT: When submitting a pull request to *staging*, always **squash and merge**.
+When submitting to master, always **rebase**!

-*NOTE: We periodically submit pull requests from staging to master to deploy new features/fixes master is automatically deployed to production (an Azure VM)*
+*NOTE: We periodically submit pull requests from staging to master to deploy new features/fixes master is automatically deployed to production (an Azure VM).*

-### Running tests
+### Running Tests
 Simple: `rake test`

 ## Deployment Instructions and Miscellaneous